galderz/fibula-show/2510-graalvm-summit/README.md

 The inlining in `DontInlineCharAt::latin1` looks the same, but PGO has discovered that `latin1` is called a lot within a loop, so it decided to unroll the calls.
-One clear benefit of unrolling is less instruction jumps.
+One clear benefit of unrolling is fewer branches being taken.

 ```bash
      0x480ae0 <org.openjdk.jmh.results.BenchmarkTaskResult* org.sample.strings.jmh_generated.DontInlineCharAt_latin1_jmhTest::latin1_AverageTime%%H7(org.openjdk.jmh.runner.InfraControl*, org.openjdk.jmh.infra.ThreadParams*)>: